 If you know how to do the math yourself, you can run the numbers on how much the estate will owe in taxes.

-To make it easier, we’ve included the equations you’ll need to use.
+To make it easier, here are the equations you’ll need to use.

 In this case, the family may have to sell the farm to pay the $3.5 million tax bill.

 Nobody wants to be confronted with that sad scenario, especially if there are many family memories attached to that farm.